-The term 'US Trust' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'US Trust' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 U.S. Trust today is the Bank of America Private Wealth Management division.
 It existed as an independent U.S. Trust Corporation from 1853 through 2000.
 At this time Charles Schwab and Co. acquired the bank and trust.
 They later sold it to Bank of America back in 2007.
 U.S. Trust today provides (as it has for two centuries) its clients with wealth structuring, investment management, and lending and credit facilities.